jepras/source-graph/PROJECT_OVERVIEW.md

 6. Ask follow-up questions for deeper analysis
 7. Save confirmed influences to database

+### 2. Enhance Existing Items
+1. Select an item in the graph to view details
+2. Click "Enhance [Item Name]" button in the Enhancement Panel
+3. AI analyzes item context and selects appropriate MCP tools
+4. System generates targeted queries and retrieves relevant content
+5. Content is scored and filtered for relevance (2-4 pieces selected)
+6. Enhanced content is displayed with thumbnails, explanations, and source links
+7. Users can delete irrelevant content or enhance with different parameters

-### 2. Explore Existing Graph
+### 3. Explore Existing Graph
 1. Search for items in the database
 2. View influence relationships in interactive graph
 3. Click nodes to expand influence networks
 4. Toggle between timeline and categorical layouts
-5. View detailed item information in side panel
+5. View detailed item information and enhanced content in side panel

-### 3. Build Comprehensive Networks
+### 4. Build Comprehensive Networks
 - Accumulate items and influences over multiple sessions
 - Create rich networks showing complex influence chains
 - Discover unexpected connections between different domains
+- Enhance items with relevant media and context from multiple sources

 ## 🛠️ Technical Implementation